Syndergaard spent the early part of his childhood playing soccer, and initially didn't want to give baseball a shot.

 In 2010, the Blue Jays chose Syndergaard in the supplemental first round of the draft, the 38th player chosen.
 He had pitched well in the Texas 4-A high school playoffs just before the draft.
 He had gone 7-3 with a 1.42 ERA and was ready to attend Dallas Baptist University to both pitch and play first base until Toronto drafted him.

-In the spring of 2011, the Baseball America Prospect Handbook rated Syndergaard as the 24th-best prospect in the Blue Jays' organization.
+In 2011, Baseball America rated Syndergaard as the 24th-best prospect in the Blue Jays' organization.
 In 2012, they moved Noah all the way up to #7.
 And he was up again in the offseason before 2013 spring camps opened, to third-best prospect in the Jays' farm system.
 They had Noah at #1 in the Mets organization in the spring of 2014.
 And he was #1 again in the spring of 2015.

 In 2011, pitching at three levels in the lower reaches of the Blue Jays organization, Noah compiled a 1.83 ERA and averaged 10.4 strikeouts per nine innings.